-Clearly each of these conditions would be deserving of a podcast, or a series of podcasts, on their own (and in the fullness of time they will have them!).
+Clearly each of these conditions are deserving of a blogpost or podcast on their own and that exactly what we are working on now.
 For now we need to concentrate on the classical features of each, whilst bearing in mind that the reason EM is so fascinating is that the patients don’t tend to read the textbooks (or listen to podcasts).

 Unsurprisingly there are lots of excellent resources on this topic available and these are just a few we would encourage you to explore

-BMJ Learning (requires log in or Athens) Chest Pain of recet origin – assessment and diagnosis: in association with NICE
+BMJ Learning (requires log in or Athens) Chest Pain of recent origin – assessment and diagnosis: in association with NICE

 LITFL Chest Pain